About FishHawk Ranch Property Taxes

 - The filing deadline is March 1.
-If that date falls on a weekend or legal holiday, the deadline would extend to the next business day.
+If that date falls on a weekend or legal holiday, the deadline will extend to the next business day.

-- The property owner must show proof of Florida residency (i.e. Driver license) A “Valid in Florida” designation on your Florida driver license is not acceptable.
-A Florida Identification Card with an out of state driver license is not acceptable.
+- The property owner must show proof of Florida residency (i.e., Driver’s license) A “Valid in Florida” designation on your Florida driver’s license is not acceptable.
+A Florida Identification Card with an out-of-state driver’s license is not acceptable.

-- If you are active duty military, you may qualify by providing us proof of Florida residency such as Florida driver license or LES (Leave and Earnings Statement)
+- If you are active-duty military, you may qualify by providing us proof of Florida residency such as a Florida driver’s license or LES (Leave and Earnings Statement)

-- Social Security numbers will be needed for any owner who resides on the property.
+- Social Security numbers will are required for any owner who resides on the property.

 - If the property is a mobile home, you will need your title or registration to the mobile home and the deed to the property.
 The mobile home or manufactured home will need to be declared Real Property.

-- If the property is held by a Trust, the beneficiary of the trust with the right to occupy the home may also be entitled to homestead exemption.
+- If a Trust holds the property, the beneficiary of the trust with the right to occupy the home may also be entitled to homestead exemption.

 When to Apply for Homestead Exemption